Likelyt/stat-calibration/README.md

 1. `main_sim.py`: This file contains the python code used in simulation studies.

-* Configuration: We conducted 5 configurations from conf_0 to conf_4 where in paper we use conf_1 to conf_5.
+* Configuration: We conducted 5 configurations from conf_1 to conf_5.

 * Standard Deviation: We conducted 4 stds to demonstrate the effectiveness of our algorithms $\sigma^2$ = [0.1, 0.25, 0.5, 1].